hltcoe/turkle/README.md

 * Click on the `Turkle administration` link in the top-left corner of the screen
-* In the `Batches` row, click the `Add` button to go to the Add Project page.
+* In the `Batches` row, click the `Add` button to go to the Add Batch page.
 Fill out the form on this page (selecting a Project and uploading a CSV file), and then click `Review Batch`.
-The Review Batch page lets you to browse through all Tasks in the Batch, and verify that the Task Template functions as expected.
-You can click `Publish Batch` if everything works, or `Cancel Batch` if the Project's HTML template needs to be updated.
+The Review Batch page lets you browse through all Tasks in the Batch, and verify that the Project's HTML Template functions as expected.
+You can click `Publish Batch` if everything works, or `Cancel Batch` if the template needs to be updated.

 ### Using the scripts